alwaysdata/documentation/security/ssl-tls/lets-encrypt/index.en.md

 *.alwaysdata.net* addresses are handled by the `*.alwaysdata.net` wildcard certificate returned by default by the servers.

-{{% notice warning %}}
-The creation of these certificates is dependent on DNS propagation: the address must point to alwaysdata servers.
-Once the address is added in **Web > Sites**, the system will attempt to generate its certificate every 30 minutes for 24 hours.
-This will then change to once a day.
+The creation of these certificates is **dependent on DNS propagation**: the address must point to alwaysdata servers.
+Once the address is added in **Web > Sites**, the system will attempt to generate its certificate *every 30 minutes for 24 hours*.
+This will then change to *once a day*.

+{{% notice tip %}}
+People who add the addresses before changing the DNS records can, after making the changes with their DNS provider, restart autogeneration by deleting the addresses from the site in **Web > Sites** and putting them back a few seconds later.
 {{% /notice %}}

 {{% notice note %}}